google/zetasql/docs/array_functions.md

 **Description**

 Takes an array, transforms the elements, and returns the results in a new array.
+The output array always has the same length as the input array.

 +   `array_expression`: The array to transform.
 +   `lambda_expression`: Each element in `array_expression` is evaluated against